kiboschool/course-mathematical-thinking/src/mathematical-thinking.md

 You'll review number systems, and their relevance to digital computers.
 You'll discuss and practice algebraic operations and concepts fundamental to Computer Science.
 The course also includes an introduction to counting and probability.
 You'll also explore how all of these methods are used in real-world computational problems.

-## Course Overview

 <div style="position: relative; padding-bottom: 59.73451327433629%; height: 0;"><iframe src="https://youtube.com/embed/XtskO_ON1LM" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 ## Meeting Times

-* Class 1: Mondays from 3:00pm - 4:30pm GMT
-* Class 2: Thursdays from 6:30pm - 8pm GMT
-* Office Hours: Tuesdays 7:00pm - 8pm GMT & Fridays 7:00pm - 8pm GMT or by request.
+* Office Hours: Wednesdays from 6:30pm-8pm GMT

-The following week’s lessons will be released every Sunday.
+All of the lessons for the course will be released from the start, so you can proceed through the materials as you complete each section.

 ## Instructor